Poisoner in Chief: Context

 In 1952, Gottlieb formed a group of chemical scientists in one of the CIA's "black sites" located in Munich.
 They injected drugs into the prisoners and killed them after interrogation.
 Kinzer wrote; "Gottlieb and his chemical warriors believed they could transform a persistent legend into reality".
 The group was called MK-ULTRA; Kinzer details of the group's career.
 He has also used previous research by John Marks and the director of the Senate committee Frank Church.
 While the MK-Ultra project led to the deaths of prisoners, Gottlieb found mind control to be impossible.
 After closing this project, he worked on another CIA project associated with making "poisons and high-tech gadgets for spies to use".

 According to Kinzer; "In one [mock interrogation], a military officer swore never to reveal a secret, revealed it under the influence of LSD, and afterward forgot the entire episode ...
 Gottlieb came to believe that [LSD] could be the key to mind control.
 He was the first acid visionary."
 Gottlieb employed US doctors to do more experiments on the effects of LSD.
 For instance, The Paul Hoch of New York Psychiatric Institute collaborated with him.

 Kinzer describes Gottlieb as "a chemist with a deep-seated interest in mysticism" and "the first person the United States government ever hired to find ways to control human minds".
 Gottlieb, who was born into an Orthodox Jewish family, played a vital role in establishing the agency in the 1950s and 1960s.
 Gottlieb was supported by Allen Dulles, the director of central intelligence, who "believed deeply in mind-control experiments".

 According to Dutch writer and activist Alex de Jong, some of the experiments mentioned in the book are surreal.
 For example, an experiment was performed on mentally handicapped children, to whom they fed "cereal laced with uranium and radioactive calcium".

-Kinzer spent several years were spent on research into MK-Ultra; he described it as the "most sustained search in history for techniques of mind control".
+Kinzer spent several years on research into MK-Ultra; he described it as the "most sustained search in history for techniques of mind control".
 Kinzer collected information by wide investigating, interviews, and unpublished reports that were released when Gottlieb died.
 Gottlieb did experiments on American citizens and used techniques of torture and testing that were applied by Nazi Germany.